My Shopping Cart

 Halloween is the obvious one, with zombie laser tag, but you might also be able to benefit from the other nine consumer spending events.

-Locally, we have booked many, many "O" Week events (for the first week of College or University).
+Locally, we have booked many "O" Week events (for the first week of College or University).

 Get out and get active.

-You could turn it into a treasure hunt where gamers need to find the Red Envelopes around the battlefield.
+You could turn it into a treasure hunt where gamers must find the Red Envelopes around the battlefield.
 Or run your own "Super Bowl" clan war/tournament-type event.

-Why not add a dog tag to everyone also having a birthday booking that month?
+Why not add a dog tag to everyone having a birthday booking that month?

-Themed days, April in Australia means Anzac Day.
+Your themed day, April in Australia, means Anzac Day.

 You could organize a special event for your national patriotic day or veteran's day.

 May might be a chance for you to focus on the Full Moon with night fighting missions.
-Find out when there is a full moon at your place then create a special event around that weekend.
+Find out when a full moon is at your place, and then create a special event around that weekend.

-June depending on your country's public holidays (or bank holidays), consider promoting a special Father and Son event on Father's Day.
+Depending on your country's public holidays (or bank holidays), consider promoting a special Father and Son event on Father's Day in June.

-Check your player database, and find out your most common gamer's first name.
+Check your player database for your most common gamer's first name.

-We mined more than 7,000 birthday bookings to discover the most popular name in the world of laser tag.
+We mined over 7,000 birthday bookings to discover the most popular name in the world of laser tag.

 Run a promotion on Facebook.
 If that's their name, they get a free mission!